stiaannel/issue_template_planning/.github/ISSUE_TEMPLATE/bug-report---customer-facing.md

 ---
-name: Bug Report / Customer Facing
+name: New Customer Facing Issue
-about: Template to report/document a new bug that is directly affecting or has been reported by a customer.
+about: Template to report/document a new issue that is directly affecting or has been reported by a customer.
 title: "[SP: —] Brief Issue Description (Affected company - User, ... )"
 labels: Customer Facing, Hubspot